BruttherJOE/CodingNotes/Kalman and bayesian filters/Kalman and bayesian filters.md

 Noisy sensor data, approximations in the equations that describe the system evolution, and external factors that are not accounted for all place limits on how well it is possible to determine the system's state.
 The Kalman filter deals effectively with the uncertainty due to noisy sensor data and, to some extent, with random external factors.

 The Kalman filter produces an estimate of the state of the system as an average of the system's predicted state and of the new measurement using a weighted average.
 The purpose of the weights is that values with better (i.e., smaller) estimated uncertainty are "trusted" more.
 The weights are calculated from the covariance, a measure of the estimated uncertainty of the prediction of the system's state.
 The result of the weighted average is a new state estimate that lies between the predicted and measured state, and has a better estimated uncertainty than either alone.
 This process is repeated at every time step, with the new estimate and its covariance informing the prediction used in the following iteration.

 This means that Kalman filter works recursively and requires only the last "best guess", rather than the entire history, of a system's state to calculate a new state.

 The relative certainty of the measurements and current state estimate is an important consideration, and it is common to discuss the response of the filter in terms of the Kalman filter's gain.
 The Kalman gain is the relative weight given to the measurements and current state estimate, and can be "tuned" to achieve a particular performance. **With a high gain, the filter places more weight on the most recent measurements, and thus follows them more responsively.
 With a low gain, the filter follows the model predictions more closely.**

 At the extremes, a high gain close to one will result in a more jumpy estimated trajectory, while a low gain close to zero will smooth out noise but decrease the responsiveness.

 When performing the actual calculations for the filter, the state estimate and covariances are coded into matrices to handle the multiple dimensions involved in a single set of calculations.
 This allows for a representation of linear relationships between different state variables (such as position, velocity, and acceleration) in any of the transition models or covariances.

+### The Basic Idea

+Every kalman filter has 3 steps.

+- **Predict** — Based on previous knowledge of a vehicle position and kinematic equations, we **predict** what should be the position of vehicle after time t+1.

+- **Measurement** — Get readings from sensor regarding position of vehicle and compare it with our prediction

+- **Update** — Update our knowledge about position (or state) of vehicle based on our prediction and sensor readings.